assafchamoy/React-Native-Social-login-with-firebase/README.md

 ![img6](./tutorial-images/pic6.png)
 **Notice**: *The command above should bring up another command line at the background -
-this is the server in which your app will run from, otherwize it will not work.
+this is the server in which your app will run from, otherwise it will not work.
 If you face an issue like that, just hit again `react-native run-android` at the terminal and it should solve it*